open-contracting/standard/standard/docs/en/schema/reference.md

 ### Location

-The optional [Location](https://extensions.open-contracting.org/en/extensions/location/v1.1.4/) extension can be used to provide location information.
+The [Location](https://extensions.open-contracting.org/en/extensions/location/v1.1.4/) extension can be used to provide location information.

 ### Publisher